redox-os/website/content/news/this-month-250331.md

 - bjorn3 fixed a deadlock on the `logd` daemon
 - bjorn3 updated Orbital and the audio daemon (audiod) to use the new scheme path format
-- bjorn3 unified the architecture-specific commands on the init configuration
+- bjorn3 unified the architecture-specific commands for the init configuration
 - bjorn3 removed a polution in the system environment from an unused environment variable on the boot loader
 - bjorn3 removed some obsolete code in the `ptyd`, `logd`, `ramfs` and, `zerod` daemons
 - bjorn3 improved error messages for the `init` command shell